Caffè Sicilia a Noto

 It turned out to be more than just a brief meeting; it actually became the start of Caffè Italia and the beginning of a friendship and collaboration beyond time and space.
 But I was obviously unaware of this when I strolled in to Caffè Sicilia, Corrado's kingdom on the high street in the baroque town of Noto, located right down on the south-eastern tip of Sicily.

-I introduced myself to the cashier and was asked to take a seat at one of the round tables in the saloon, surrounded by the hum of voices from both locals drinking espresso at the bar and guests from further afield.
+I introduced myself to the cashier and was asked to take a seat at one of the round tables in "la sala", surrounded by the hum of voices from both locals drinking espresso at the bar and guests from further afield.

 After a short while, about the time it takes to breathe out a relaxed sigh and let your eyes take in the scene, a waiter arrived with a bowl of colourful sorbet with a mouth-watering scent.
 This was my first and truly unforgettable meeting with il Maestro; an encounter with a sort of wild strawberry sorbet.